Hey Pet Parents & Pet Lovers,

 - Predicted user submitted traits*

 Before I go into my specific results, let me tell you… Basepaw’s system is so confusing.
-It’s not their website, however, did that work for them did an amazing job for customer experience, but the graphs are… CONFUSING!
-I honestly don’t understand why they chose this way of formatting the results.
-Maybe it’s so that they don’t have to give out specific numbers so they can’t get any flack if their kits are wrong?
-I don’t know…
+It’s not their website design or navigation, but their graphs, which is the most important part of the site!
+I honestly don’t understand why they chose to format their results this way, but I’m assuming it’s so they don’t give out specific numbers just in case the results are off… although… I don’t know…

 Okay… is it just me or are you confused about that too?
 I mean, I get that the more it leans to one side, the more likely it is that your cat is that breed, but when you look down at my results Beau is a lot more likely to be an Abyssinian and a lot less likely to be an Abyssinian… what does that even mean!?